 Adiantum pedatum 'Imbricatum'

-Adiantum pedatum 'Imbricatum' - 3 in full gallon pots available.
-This Maidenhair Fern on wiry black-purple stems gently cascades.
+Adiantum pedatum 'Imbricatum' - This Maidenhair Fern on wiry black-purple stems gently cascades.
 A smaller growing selection this delicate fern is just beautiful in the shade garden.
 Adiantum pedatum 'Imbricatum' is a clumping fern that will slowly increase its girth.
 A must.
 Please scroll down to the overview of ferns for more purple prose.
 Established potted fern from division.

 Zone:(3)4 to 8